Welcome to today's edition of the Rush 24-7 podcast.

 This vote will determine which senators are reckless hacks.

-Now, I would like nothing more than to see a bipartisan vote against this massive pork bill, just as occurred in the House, A bipartisan vote against one lie piled on top of another, one irresponsibility piled on top of another.
+Now, I would like nothing more than to see a bipartisan vote against this massive pork bill, just as occurred in the House.

-Because my friends, that's exactly what this is.
+Because, my friends, that's exactly what this is.

 Not only is it morally wrong, which is enough, it is an assault on the integrity of our constitutional and economic system.